zarstensen/GodotAnnotate/README.md

 ## Usage

-To start annotating, add the 'AnnotateCanvas' node to a godot scene.
+To start annotating, add the 'AnnotateCanvas' node to a godot scene, then perform one of the following actions.

+**Left Mouse Button**
+: Draw a stroke on the currenty selected 'AnnotateCanvas' node.

+**Right Mouse Button**
+: Erase strokes on the currently selected 'AnnotateCanvas' node.

 ### Toolbar
+#### Toggle Annotate
 ### Keyboard Shortcuts

-**Left Mouse Button**
-: Annotate on the currenty selected 'AnnotateCanvas' node.

-**Alt + Left Mouse Button**
-: Annotate on the currently selected 'AnnotateCanvas' node using the polygon mode.

-**Right Mouse Button**
-: Erase annotate strokes on the currently selected 'AnnotateCanvas' node.

-**Shift + Mouse Scroll**
-: Change brush size.

-**Shift + Alt + S**
-: Save the selected 'AnnotateCanvas' to disk as an image.

 ### Locking